Magnesium Deficiency Signs and Symptoms

 Muscle Cramps and Spasms

 Frequent cramps, twitches, or spasms show that your body lacks magnesium.
 Muscles need magnesium to relax after contracting.
-Without it, muscles stay tight and cramp up.
 Leg cramps at night or eye twitches are common signs.

 Numbness and Tingling